 Accomodation

-There are many hotels, homestays and apartments available at Van Lam or beyond.
-There will always be something to suit a vistors budget or needs but way too many choices to list here.
-Online booking companies are the best bet or, if you are fortunate enough, get a local to book for you.
-Again, Tam Coc is a popular destination and can get very crowded during peak periods.
+There are many hotels, homestays and apartments available in Van Lam or beyond.
+There will always be something to suit a visitor’s budget and needs but way too many choices to list here.
+You’ll get the best results by using online booking companies—or, if you’re fortunate, by having a local book for you.
+Since Tam Coc is a popular destination, expect large crowds during peak periods.
 Book ahead.